 Fortunately, the assumption that the only way to be successful is to attend a four-year college is in the past.

 My Beliefs Have Changed: Different Paths After High School

 As my kids have gotten older, my feelings about the traditional route have changed.
 Now I believe that deciding what to do after high school should be driven by a kid’s passion.
-There are so many alternative post-high school paths to choose from.
+There are so many alternative pathways after high school to choose from.

 High school grads who aren’t ready for a four-year commitment still have plenty of options for success.
 They can take a gap year, learn a trade, find a job in a field they are interested in, or take classes at the community college to explore what their passions might be.
 In the last few years, my kids have navigated decisions about four-year colleges, gap years, community college, and trade schools.

 When my oldest son received a basketball scholarship to a small school in California, I thought to myself, “Okay.
 This is how it’s supposed to be.
 They leave the nest after high school.”
 But after two years of grueling practices and a full class schedule, he decided he didn’t want to play basketball any longer.
 He transferred to a state college near home.
 It wasn’t what I thought would happen, but he is less pressured, more focused on school, and happier.